 That isn’t a massive criticism, and I’d just argue that in some parts of the show, particularly early on things were added to areas to help flesh things out that perhaps didn’t need it, rather than filling later gaps in the book.

 But that argument goes both ways, as thanks to those early detours, there are plenty of brand new elements later on, such as the Fisherman assassin hunting Merlin, Pym’s survival, some more exposition on Merlin, and a very interesting and wholly new storyline for Morgana.
-All of the additions add something new to the show, that makes it work for fans of the book and newcomers.
+All of the additions add something new to the show, which makes it work for fans of the book and newcomers.

 Overall, Netflix’s version of Cursed delivers a great new twist to the story of Arthur and Excalibur, and throughout the ten-episode series manages to balance adapting the book with bringing something fresh and different from the source material.
 The series ends on a very open note, one which will hopefully be resolved in future seasons which further detail this new take on one of the most famous legends.
-If you’ve enjoyed our post on How Netflix’s Cursed Balances Adaptation and Reinvention, check back for our post on the biggest differences we noticed between the book and the show.